Census 2022/2023 / Annual Child Count of Students with Deafblindness

 - Does reporting a child on this census obligate our school program to provide services such as vision, hearing, orientation and mobility?
 No. Individualized needs and services are determined by the family and educators through the IEP or IFSP process.

-- What if a child has multiple disabilities that happen to include vision and hearing problems?
-Most children who are deafblind have additional disabilities, including cognitive disabilities, orthopedic impairments, serious health impairments, etc. Please complete a census form for all students who have hearing and vision problems, regardless of the presence or absence of additional disabilities.
+- What if a child has multiple disabilities that happen to include vision and hearing issues?
+Most children who are deafblind have additional disabilities, including intellectual disabilities, orthopedic impairments, health impairments, etc. Please complete a census form for all students who have hearing and vision issues, regardless of the presence or absence of additional disabilities.

-- What if the hearing and/or vision problems are cortical in nature?
-Please do include children with sensory impairments that are cortical in nature—such as cortical visual impairment or central auditory processing disorder—on the census.
+- What if the hearing and/or vision issues are cortical in nature?
+Please do include children with sensory impairments that are cortical in nature—such as cerebral (or cortical) visual impairment, central auditory processing disorder, and/or auditory neuropathy—on the census.
 These students usually require adaptations and modifications to their programs in order for them to succeed.
-In addition, these hearing and vision problems often need to be considered when developing effective, formal communication systems for these individuals.
+In addition, these hearing and vision issues often need to be considered when developing effective, formal communication systems for these individuals.
 When in doubt, refer to the functional definition of deafblindness above.

 - What if deafblindness is not the student’s primary disability on her or his IEP?
 It doesn’t matter which primary disability is identified on the IEP.
-While California Deafblind Services would like to see all students who have vision and hearing problems identified as deafblind on the IEP (and there are federal regulations regarding this issue), we know that most students who are deafblind are identified under other federal/state primary disability categories, such as “mental retardation”, “multi-disabled”, “hearing impaired”, “visually impaired”, “severely handicapped”, etc.
+While California Deafblind Services would like to see all students who have vision and hearing issues identified as deafblind on the IEP (and there are federal regulations regarding this issue), we know that most students who are deafblind are identified under other federal/state primary disability categories, such as “intellectual disability”, “multiple disabilities”, “hearing impairment”, “visual impairment”, etc.